Esports-Medusa/UOBLearn/README.md

 #### Saving Courses
 - **Positive test:** Verified that authenticated users can successfully save courses to their account.
-- **Negative test:** Ensured that unauthorized users (not logged in) were unable to save a course and received appropriate error feedback.
+- **Negative test:** Ensured that unauthorised users (not logged in) were unable to save a course and received appropriate error feedback.

 ## Software Development Methodology